Augusta National Golf Club: Cabins

+Four of the cabins on the property are reserved for tournament sponsors during the Masters—as of 2026, Mercedes-Benz (Firethorn), IBM, AT&T (Golden Bell), and Bank of America.

 Real estate

 Over the decades, Augusta National has bought and redeveloped nearby land.
-From 1999 to 2019, the club spent about $200 million to buy 100 separate properties totaling over 270 acres, some more than a mile distant from the club proper.
+From 1999 to 2019, the club spent about $200 million to buy 100 separate properties totaling over 270 acres, some more than a mile away from the club proper.
 Most purchases are arranged via LLCs connected to Augusta National in order to obfuscate the transaction's details.
 More than a dozen of these LLCs are known to exist, and up to five may be involved in a single purchase.
 Augusta National ultimately purchases each LLC, acquiring its land holdings and keeping the real estate price away from public records.
 Non-disclosure agreements are also commonly employed.

 Augusta National has acquired, demolished, and redeveloped entire strip mall centers and residential blocks.
 The organization helped finance a project to re-route Berckmans Road.
 The club also built a large tunnel underneath Washington Road connecting to a Global Communication Center that was first used in the 2021 Masters Tournament.
 The tunnel was built without ever impeding traffic on Washington Road above, and is large enough for an 18-wheeler to drive through.

 Because Augusta National has spent so much to acquire land, homeowners in Richmond County have had to apply for special property tax assessments in order to negate the effects of the club's activities.
 Investors have also begun to purchase property and condos next to Augusta National.